-- 1. Make sure that you have specified the Input audio device.
-For more information, see Specify the default audio device. - 2.
-Make sure that the input device (microphone or other audio device) is connected properly to the computer or sound card. - If recording from a microphone, check the documentation for your computer or sound card to determine whether the microphone jack is for a monaural or stereo microphone.
+- 1 Make sure that you have specified the Input audio device.
+For more information, see Specify the default audio device. - 2 Make sure that the input device (microphone or other audio device) is connected properly to the computer or sound card. - If recording from a microphone, check the documentation for your computer or sound card to determine whether the microphone jack is for a monaural or stereo microphone.
 Use the appropriate microphone for the jack.
-Noise, the loss of a channel, intermittent sound, and no sound all can result from plugging a mono microphone into a stereo jack or a stereo microphone into a mono jack. - 3.
-If recording from a microphone, turn off your computer speakers to prevent feedback and echo. - 4.
-(Optional) If necessary, add an audio track to a Timeline appropriate for the number of channels you will record.
-For example, if you're recording voice with a single monaural microphone, you should record to a mono audio track.
-See Work with tracks.
-A track will appear in the Audio Track Mixer for each track you add to a Timeline. - 5.
-In the Audio Track Mixer, click the Enable Track For Recording icon ("R" icon) for the track you added for your audio device. - 6.
-Choose the recording input channel from the Track Input Channel menu.
+Noise, the loss of a channel, intermittent sound, and no sound all can result from plugging a mono microphone into a stereo jack or a stereo microphone into a mono jack. - 3 If recording from a microphone, turn off your computer speakers to prevent feedback and echo.

+You can record audio using the Audio Track Mixer, or you can record a voice-over directly from the Timeline on to an audio track.